newell/newell.github.io/about.md

 # About

 How much can one say about themselves?

-It is a waste of time in my humble opinion so... let's all get back to work and the more important things in life because time is running out.
+Here is what I spend most my time on if one must know:

+* Working
+* Exercise
+* Dogs and girlfriend
+* Sleep
+* Repeat

+_Carpe Diem_